jwtill/SillyStringz.Solution/README.md

   }
 }
 - Replace [YourPassword] with the password you use to connect to MySQL.
-– Navigate to the HairSalon folder, and enter "dotnet restore" to install the required dependencies, then "dotnet run" to start the program.
+– Navigate to the Factory folder, and enter "dotnet restore" to install the required dependencies.
+- Enter "dotnet ef database update" in the Factory directory to rebuild the database.
+- Enter "dotnet run" to start the program.